cloudygreybeard/saw-tools/guide-sre-kubeapi-usage-must-gather-k-dev-tools.md

 - **High frequency from a specific `namespace` or `serviceAccount`**: Could be an over-polling app.
 - **Calls without RBAC errors but excessive frequency**: Opportunities for tuning.

----

-## Bonus Tips
+> [!Tip]

-- Combine with Prometheus metrics (e.g., `apiserver_request_total`) to cross-check traffic volume.
+> - Combine with Prometheus metrics (e.g., `apiserver_request_total`) to cross-check traffic volume.
-- Use timestamps to correlate with incident timelines.
+> - Use timestamps to correlate with incident timelines.
-- Feed findings into tuning efforts: adjust controller resync periods, optimize watches, or consolidate frequent API calls.
+> - Feed findings into tuning efforts: adjust controller resync periods, optimize watches, or consolidate frequent API calls.

 ---